 |---|---|

-| First-time Barcelona visitor | ✅ Yes — highest visual return per hour of any Gaudí building |
+| First-time Barcelona visitor | Yes — highest visual return per hour of any Gaudí building |

-| Architecture enthusiast | ✅ Must — the engineering logic rewards close attention |
+| Architecture enthusiast | Must — the engineering logic rewards close attention |

-| Traveling with children | ✅ Works well — the dragon narrative engages kids genuinely |
+| Traveling with children | Works well — kids under 7 enter free, the dragon narrative engages them |

-| Budget traveler | ⚠️ Consider carefully — at €35+, it competes with the Sagrada Família for the same budget |
+| Budget traveler | Consider carefully — at €33+, it competes with the Sagrada Família for the same budget |

-| Repeat Barcelona visitor | ✅ Stronger case than Park Güell for a second look |
+| Repeat Barcelona visitor | Stronger case than Park Güell for a second look |

-| Photography-focused traveler | ✅ The facade at dusk and rooftop in morning light are exceptional |
+| Photography-focused traveler | Yes — facade at dusk and rooftop in morning light are exceptional |

-| Traveler with very limited time | ⚠️ Only if you have 90 minutes minimum — don’t rush it |
+| Traveler with very limited time | Only with 90 minutes minimum — do not rush it |

-Why Casa Batlló Is Different from Every Other Gaudí Building
+Why Casa Batlló Is Different From Every Other Gaudí Building

 What he produced under those constraints is arguably more revealing of his intelligence than any of his new-build projects.
 The polychrome facade, the light-engineered courtyard, the entirely curvilinear interior — none of it was inevitable.
 All of it was a solution to a problem.

-The Architecture: What Every Element Actually Means
+The Architecture, What Every Element Actually Means

-The Facade: Bones, Scales, and the Legend of Sant Jordi
+The Facade, Bones, Scales and the Legend of Sant Jordi

-Locals call it la Casa dels Ossos — the House of Bones.
+Locals call it la Casa dels Ossos, the House of Bones.
 The ground-floor columns mimic femur bones; the balconies echo jawbones and skull shapes.
 The most widely supported scholarly interpretation reads the entire facade as a retelling of Sant Jordi (Saint George), patron saint of Catalonia:

 - The bony columns and skull-shaped balconies — the remains of the dragon’s victims